 There are a number of clever, well-thought-out investment scams that aim to catch out people who try to “get rich quick.”
 From Ponzi schemes to advance fee scams, investment scams are often cleverly disguised amid a whole host of other legitimate offerings.

-Here at Comparitech, our estimates suggest that more than 106,000 Americans were subject to investment fraud in 2022 with losses totaling more than $6.38 billion.
+Here at Comparitech, our estimates suggest more than 114,000 Americans were subject to investment fraud in 2023, with losses totaling more than $8 billion.

-The Federal Trade Commission (FTC) reports that consumers lost more to investment fraud than any other category in 2022.
-The same has been reported by the IC3 who claim that investment scams were the costliest scheme last year with “unprecedented” increases in victims and dollars lost.
-The IC3 also highlights how much victims lost to cryptocurrency investment scams.
-These increased 183 percent from $907 million in 2021 to $2.57 billion in 2022.
+The Federal Trade Commission (FTC) reports consumers lost more to investment fraud than any other category in 2023 with total losses of $4.6 billion (a 21 percent increase from 2022).
+The IC3 reported the same trend: investment scam losses were the most reported of any crime type tracked by the IC3.
+The IC3’s latest report also highlights how much victims lost to investment scams involving cryptocurrency.
+These increased 53 percent from $2.57 billion in 2022 to $3.94 billion in 2023.
 Scams associated with cryptocurrency have risen exponentially over the last few years (something we’ll explore in more detail below).

 Key findings:

-Please note: the figures reported above may be lower than the overall figures reported by each entity as we only focus on the 50 states and don’t include other US territories.
+Please note: the figures reported above may be lower than the overall figures reported by each entity.
+We only focus on the 50 states plus the District of Columbia and don’t include other US territories.

 States with the highest rates of investment scams per 100,000 people